chainwhisper/docusaurus/docs/api/http/http.md

 title: HTTP API Guide
 ---

+- [ ] How does this deconflict with https://docs.binance.org/api-reference/dex-api/ws-streams.html?

 The Binance Chain HTTP API provides access to a Binance Chain node deployment and market data services.

 **Version:** 1.0.0